 "Scottish Book Trust believes that providing young people with an inspiring cultural experience will enrich their wellbeing and learning, which is even more important in current circumstances."

-For all programme and application enquiries, email firstname.lastname@example.org(this will open in a new window).
+For all programme and application enquiries, email firstname.lastname@example.org.

-Please direct all media requests to PR and Marketing Manager: email@example.com(this will open in a new window).
+Please direct all media requests to PR and Marketing Manager: email@example.com.

 The 2020-21 Arts Alive pilot programme is supported by: